 Some problems that boards encounter in finding appropriately skilled members stems from (often actual, but sometimes perceived) constraints placed upon them, for example:

-- Only considering individuals who are based locally, and not recognising technology permits boards to include members from different cities, states or countries
+- only considering individuals who are based locally, and not recognising technology permits boards to include members from different cities, states or countries; or

 While some organisations have the ability to amend their constitution to allow the board to draw from the broadest possible pool of candidates, not all organisations have this flexibility.
 It is vital that these boards are focused on their succession planning processes, as finding the right director at the right time can be a considerable problem.
 This is despite a large pool of appropriately skilled candidates who aspire to be directors, but are overlooked because of boards’ limited view on director succession.